fefe33/fefe33/README.md

 👋 Hello I’m @fefe33...

-👀   I am a cyber security student who is interested in developing my programming skills in python 🌱   Im currently learning programming in python, web application security, and network/infrastructure security 💞️   I dont have any real projects yet I am ready to release. but trust there are great(or perhaps just average) things to come.
+👀   I am a cyber security student who is interested in developing my programming skills in python and javascript.

+🌱   I am mostly interested in development and security in OSI layers 7 - 3, and I am pretty new to programming (give or take a year+), but I try to spend alot of my free time working on various projects.

+💞️   my first big project is my homepage application. details (will be) contained in the README in that file.

 📫 How to reach me --> will add at later date

 <!---